brainkok/server-header-retriever/README.md

 ~~~
 python3 server-header-retriever.py <filename>.txt
 ~~~
-The script will then retrieve the server header for each website in the text file and print it to the terminal.
-If it is not possible to connect to a website, an error message will be printed.
+The script will then retrieve the server header with version number for each website in the text file and print it to the terminal.
+If it is not possible to connect to a website or the header does not contain a version number, the header will not be printed.

 Note:
 The script removes "http://" or "https://" from the URL before connecting to the server.